niuhaoyu16/UCM-MESA-Lab-Website/README.md

 # UCM-Adviser Website
-The UAVAdviser Website development team repository from the University of California, Merced.
+The UAVAdviser website development team repository from the University of California, Merced.